Undergraduate Biology Awards & Scholarships

 Established in memory of Professor R. T. Hersh to honor an outstanding graduating senior in the Human Biology program whose course of study best exemplifies the interdisciplinary nature of the scientific study of humans, their origins, development, biology, and behavior.
 The idea for a human-oriented biology curriculum grew from Dr. Hersh's interaction with undergraduate students and discussions with colleagues.
 Dr. Hersh was Director of the Human Biology Program until his retirement in 1995.
 During his tenure at KU, Dr. Hersh was chair of the Biochemistry Department (now part of Molecular Biosciences).
 His dedication to teaching earned him an Outstanding Educator Award in 1973 and the Chancellor's Career Teaching Award in 1991.

-The Undergraduate Biology Program will present this award of $1500 to an outstanding graduating senior with Honors in Human Biology, who has demonstrated interest in Fine Arts.
+The Undergraduate Biology Program will present this award of $1500 to $2000 to an outstanding graduating senior with Honors in Human Biology, who has demonstrated interest in Fine Arts.
 This can include: Music, Visual Arts, Theatre and Film & Media Studies.

 Established through a gift from Dr. Pauline Kimball Skinner of Newark, Delaware.
 Dr. Kimball graduated from KU in 1919; she studied for three years and served as an assistant instructor at the University of Iowa.
 She received her doctorate in 1928 from New York University, after which she became head of the department of biology at Women's College, University of Delaware.
 Following her marriage to Dr. Glenn S. Skinner in 1930, she retired from teaching and developed an interest in the work of patriotic societies.

-Other Undergraduate Biology Scholarships & Awards
+Spring Undergraduate Biology Scholarships & Awards Application

 Erma Reed Peterson Scholarship for Pre-medicine Seniors